mysticatea/npm-run-all/docs/npm-run-all.md

                                other/subsequent tasks even if a task threw an error. 'npm-run-all' itself will exit with
-                               non-zero code if one or more tasks threw error(s) -l, --print-label  - - - - Set the flag to print the task name as a prefix on each line of output.
+                               non-zero code if one or more tasks threw error(s) --max-parallel <number>  - Set the maximum number of parallelism.
+Default is unlimited.
+    -l, --print-label  - - - - Set the flag to print the task name as a prefix on each line of output.
 Tools in tasks may stop coloring their output if this option was given.